Loan Product

 SBA Loans: Long Term Capital for Owner Occupied Commercial Real Estate.

 I broker SBA deals when real estate is part of the transaction.
-SBA 7(a) and SBA 504 loans are partially backed by the U.S. Small Business Administration, which lets the capital sources I work with offer terms most banks couldn't touch on their own.
+SBA 7(a) and SBA 504 loans are partly backed by the U.S. Small Business Administration.
+That backing lets my lenders offer terms most banks could never match on their own.
 Longer terms.
-Lower down payments.
-The catch on my side: real estate has to be part of the deal.
-I don't do SBA working capital, equipment only, or business acquisitions without a real estate component.
+Lower equity injection.
+The catch on my side is simple.
+Real estate has to be in the deal.
+I do not do SBA working capital, equipment only loans, or pure business buyouts.
+The bench includes the largest SBA preferred lenders in the country, the top non bank SBA shops, the major bank SBA desks, and regional 504 CDCs.

 What I Broker